UniversalDependencies/docs/workgroups/core.md

 benefactive adjuncts that are also encoded as bare nominals in the dative (that is, if we acknowledge that benefactives should be adjuncts):

-* _Zuzana Martinovi udělala večeři._ “Zuzana prepared a dinner for Martin.”
+* _Zuzka Martinovi udělala večeři._ “Zuzka prepared a dinner for Martin.”
-* _Zuzana Martinovi koupila večeři._ “Zuzana bought a dinner for Martin.”
+* _Zuzka Martinovi koupila večeři._ “Zuzka bought a dinner for Martin.”
-* _Zuzana Martinovi objednala večeři._ “Zuzana ordered a dinner for Martin.”
+* _Zuzka Martinovi objednala večeři._ “Zuzka ordered a dinner for Martin.”
-* _Zuzana Martinovi snědla večeři._ “Zuzana ate Martin's dinner.”
+* _Zuzka Martinovi snědla večeři._ “Zuzka ate Martin's dinner.”

 Similarly, there are objects realized as bare genitives and even instrumentals, with the same passivization pattern as datives.
 Instrumental objects have to